CaldasGSM/zson/readme.md

 #### Final thoughts

 This technic and encoding was created by myself without any inspiration from other sources.
 This does not mean I think it is unique or novel.
-There are many smart people out there, I wouldn't be surprized if some other algorithm used a similar encoding technic.
-Any way, I think that this code can be of use for project that have very tight memory requirements, as is as a very small memory footprint, while not compromising performance too much.
+There are many smart people out there, I wouldn't be surprised if some other algorithm used a similar encoding technic.
+Anyway, I think that this code can be of use for projects that have very tight memory requirements, this as a very small memory footprint, while not compromising performance too much.

-The code is provided AS IS, you can use it as you wish. (just don't blame me if you take down the internet)
+The code is provided AS IS, you can use it as you wish.

 Happy coding.